Mdzub7/RealTime-SocialMedia-Analytics/README.md

 - Advanced filtering options
 - Database integration
 - Real-time analytics dashboard

 ## License
 MIT License

+This `README.md` provides a comprehensive overview of your project, including setup instructions, usage, and visual references.
+Adjust the content as needed to fit your specific project details and repository structure.

 ## Author
 Mohammed Zubair A